mpwillson/pcloud/README.md

   be requested.
 If a username is not present in the **config-file**, the one entered will be saved.

+`-t timeout`
+: Set timeout for connections to the pCloud endpoint.
+Default value is 2, which equates to approximately 10 seconds.

 `-u username`
 : Set pCloud username.
 If not set, or the value is empty, a prompt will be issued for the username when it is required.
 The username